DrDroidLab/drdroid-py/README.md

 ## Install the SDK

-Run this command to get the latest stable version of the SDK.
+Run this command to get the latest stable version of the SDK (latest version: 2.0.0)

 ```
 pip install drdroid-sdk